Jordan de Souza

 Born in Toronto, Jordan studied conducting at McGill University, Montreal, and made his conducting debut aged 20 with Bach’s St John Passion.
-After graduating, he joined the McGill faculty from 2011 to 2015 and went on to conduct several important choral works including the St. Matthew Passion, Christmas Oratorio, Mass in B-Minor, and Requiems of Verdi, Mozart, and Fauré.
-During this time, he was also Conductor in Residence of Tapestry Opera in Toronto, conducting the world premiere of three full-length operas.
+After graduating, he was a member of the McGill faculty from 2011 to 2015 and went on to conduct several important choral works including the St. Matthew Passion, Christmas Oratorio, Mass in B-Minor, and the Requiems of Verdi, Mozart, and Fauré.
+During this time, he was also Conductor in Residence of Tapestry Opera in Toronto, conducting the world premieres of three full-length operas.

 Jordan made his debut in 2015 for the Canadian Opera Company, conducting their Claus Guth production of Le Nozze di Figaro.
 The following year he was invited to join the staff of the Komische Oper, Berlin where he has conducted Petrushka, L’enfant et les sortilèges, Eugene Onegin and Il Barbiere di Siviglia whilst in their concert series, he has also conducted Beethoven’s Fourth Symphony, Emperor Concerto and Violin Concerto, Tchaikovsky’s Violin Concerto and Romeo and Juliet Fantasy Overture, and Schreker’s Kammersymphonie.
 In 2017-18, Jordan conducted 28 performances of Carmen with the Vienna Symphony Orchestra in a highly successful production at the Bregenzer Festspiele.

 Komische Oper Berlin, Pelléas et MélisandeVideo